-Julia Fraas, Professor of Library Services and Librarian for Curriculum and Instruction, has a Master of Library Science from the University of Missouri and a Master of Adult Education from National-Louis University.
-She has been at Oakton since Fall 2005 and previously worked at the National-Louis University Library and several corporate libraries.
+Julia Fraas, Professor of Library Services and the Librarian for Online Curriculum and Instruction, has a Master of Library and Informational Science from the University of Missouri - Columbia and a Master of Adult Education from National Louis University.
+More recently, Julia completed a Master of Online Teaching certificate through the University of Illinois - Springfield.
+She has been at Oakton since 2005 and previously worked at the National Louis University Library and several corporate libraries.

-Julia loves working with Oakton’s students and has received rave reviews for her classes and workshops.
+Julia enjoys working with Oakton’s students, faculty, administrators, and staff.
 In her free time, Julia likes reading and spending time with family and friends.

 Rose Novil, M.L.I.S., M.L.S.